How To Answer a Washington Debt Collection Court Summons

 The debt was discharged in bankruptcy.

-The statute of limitation has expired.
+The statute of limitations for the debt has expired.

 Step 3: Fill Out the Notice of Appearance

-Here is what the notice looks like:
+Here’s what the notice looks like:

 Step 4: Complete the Certificate of Service

-Here is what a certificate of service form looks like:
+Here’s what this form looks like:

 Step 5: File Your Forms With the Court Clerk Within 20 Days